- Department of Homeland Security (DHS)

-— The organization that leads the unified national effort to secure America, prevent and deter terrorist
+— leads the unified U.S. effort to secure America, prevent and deter terrorist attacks, and protect

-attacks, and protect against and respond to threats and hazards to the nation —while ensuring safe
+against and respond to threats and hazards to the nation — while ensuring safe and secure borders,

-and secure borders, welcoming lawful immigrants and visitors, and promoting the free-flow of commerce.
+welcoming lawful immigrants and visitors, and promoting the free-flow of commerce.
+The vital mission

-The two main directorates of DHS most involved in
+The DHS has two directorates — and both are involved in

 Office of Cybersecurity and Communications (CS&C),

-created in 2006 within the National Protection and Programs Directorate, is responsible for enhancing the security,
+created in 2006 within the NPPD is responsible for enhancing the security, resilience, and reliability

 United States Computer Emergency Readiness Team (US-CERT)